-For the 2023 survey, following previous advice from the Scientific Committee and the TAG, the survey will normally alternate modes between NSP and IO mode (ca. every 50 n.miles).
-However, use of IO mode should be flexible and at the Cruise Leader's discretion.
-If there are situations where the high density of whales causes problems for the observers in discriminating between different schools under IO mode, then the searching mode will be changed to NSP.
+Following previous advice from the Committee and the TAG, the 2023 survey will normally alternate modes between NSP and IO mode (ca. every 50 n.miles).
+However, use of IO mode should be flexible at the Cruise Leader's discretion.
+If the high density of whales causes problems for discriminating between different schools under IO mode, the searching mode will be changed to NSP.

-Research hours during the cruise will be as in recent cruises (a maximum 12 hours per day between 6:00 and 19:00 (including 30 minutes meal times (lunch and supper) during only IO mode; beginning 60 minutes after sunrise and ending 60 minutes before sunset).
-For biopsy sampling/photo- identification work on priority species (North Pacific right, blue, fin, sei, and humpback are higher priority for these cruises) there may be occasions when it is beneficial to extend research outside the normal research hours.
-The basis for such special extension of research hours will involve mutual agreement between the captain and cruise leader and an allocation of equivalent time-off the following morning or evening.
-Details of biopsy and photo-identification work are shown under Items

-5.6 and 5.7.
+Research hours during the cruise will be the same as in recent cruises: a maximum 12 hours per day between 6:00 and 19:00, including 30 minutes for lunch and supper, only during IO mode, beginning 60 minutes after sunrise and ending 60 minutes before sunset.
+For biopsy sampling/photo-ID work on priority species (North Pacific right, blue, fin, sei and humpback are higher priority for these cruises), there may be occasions when it is beneficial to extend research outside the normal research hours.
+The basis for special extension of research hours will involve mutual agreement between the Captain and Cruise Leader and an allocation of equivalent time-off the following morning or evening.
+Details of biopsy and photo-ID work are shown under Items 5.6 and 5.7.